 These are certainly not the only such codes of conduct for computer professionals.
-For example, IEEE and ACM have a approved a joint Software Engineering Code of Ethics [27] and there are numerous professional organizations with codes whose headquarters are outside the United States (e.g., Australian Computer Society, Canadian Information Processing Society (CIPS)).
+For example, IEEE and ACM have approved a joint Software Engineering Code of Ethics [33] and there are numerous professional organizations with codes whose headquarters are outside the United States (e.g., the Institute for the Management of Information Systems in the UK, [41], Australian Computer Society, Canadian Information Processing Society (CIPS)).
 In addition some individual companies and academic institutions have their own ethical codes (e.g., Gateway, Texas Instruments, University of Virginia, Howard University), but these are by no means universal.